rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 **Summary**
 The **Kafka + Spring Boot** combo enables a powerful event-driven architecture.
 Producers publish domain events, and consumers react to them asynchronously — making your microservices resilient, loosely coupled, and scalable.

-Let me know if you’d like to extend this example to include schema validation, error handling, retry mechanism, or Kafka with Avro + Schema Registry!

 ---
 ## 22. JpaRepository vs CrudRepository in SpringBoot
 `JpaRepository` extends `PagingAndSortingRepository` which in turn extends `CrudRepository`.
 Their main functions are: